AlePioggia/NoSql-cli-emulator/docs/index.md

 ## 2. Non-Functional Requirements

-Non-functional requirements define the qualities of the system that do not directly concern its behavior but describe how it should perform.

 ### Requirement 4: Scalability
 - **Description**: The system must be able to scale horizontally, meaning it should handle an increasing number of nodes and data volume without significant performance degradation.
 - **Acceptance Criteria**: